Assessments

 An at-home sleep monitor that measures electrical brain activity to give insight into sleep stages like slow wave sleep, REM, and light sleep.
 Consists of 3 easy self-applied peel-and-stick sensors placed behind each ear and back of head.

-A wrist worn device that measures blood oxygenation levels and can help to identify sleep apnea.
+A wrist worn device that measures blood oxygenation levels and can help to identify sleep apnoea.

 A small swallowable telemetric tablet which measures core body temperature.
 Data from the tablet is transmitted to a small receiving dock.
-Gut transit time is typically 24-36hours.
+Gut transit time is typically 24 to 36 hours.
 This can help identify circadian rhythm misalignment, slow wave sleep, and sleep quality.

 A technique designed for detecting and quantifying peptides, proteins, antibodies, and hormones.
 In an ELISA, an antigen must be immobilized to a solid surface and then complexed with an antibody that is linked to an enzyme.
 Detection is accomplished by assessing the conjugated enzyme activity via incubation with a substrate to produce a measurable product.
 The most crucial element of the detection strategy is a highly specific antibody-antigen interaction.